Ship from Ukraine port nears Turkey despite Russian blockade

 Much of that traffic flows down the river and ends up reaching the Black Sea at Ukraine's border with Romania.

-The Wall Street Journal reported that US officials are holdings talks with Turkey and both Ukraine and its neighbours about increasing traffic along the Danube route.
+The Wall Street Journal reported that US officials are holding talks with Turkey and both Ukraine and its neighbours about increasing traffic along the Danube route.

+An unnamed US official told the paper that Washington is "going to look at everything" -- including the possibility of military support for the Ukrainian ships.

 But a Turkish defence official appeared to push back against Washington's initiative on Thursday.

-"Our efforts are focused on making the grain corridor deal active again," the unnamed defence official told Turkey's NTV television
+"Our efforts are focused on making the grain corridor deal active again," the unnamed defence official told Turkey's NTV television.

-"We are not working on other solution."
+"We are not working on other solutions."

 Turkish President Recep Tayyip Erdogan hopes to meet Russian counterpart Vladimir Putin later this month for talks focused on the Black Sea.